Huntington's disease

 What causes Huntington's disease?

-Huntington's disease is caused by a faulty gene that someone is born with.
-Someone only needs to inherit the gene from one parent.
-If someone has the gene, there is a 1 in 2 chance that they will pass it on to their child.
+Huntington's disease is caused by a faulty gene you are born with.
+A person only needs to inherit the gene from one parent to be affected by Huntington's disease.
+If you have the gene, there is a 1 in 2 chance that you will pass it on to your child.

 If a child does not inherit the gene, they will not develop Huntington's disease or pass it on to their own children or grandchildren.

-The disease results in the death of brain cells.
-The parts of the brain affected are the frontal lobe and basal ganglia, which are responsible for movement, thinking, personality and emotions.
+Huntington's disease results in the death of brain cells.
+The parts of the brain affected are the frontal lobe and basal ganglia.
+These are responsible for movement, thinking, personality and emotions.

 When should I see my doctor?